hpe-storage/python-hpedockerplugin/ansible_3par_docker_plugin/README.md

         enforce_multipath
         ssh_hosts_key_file
     ```

+    It is recommended that the properties file is encrypted using Ansible Vault.

   - Modify [hosts](/ansible_3par_docker_plugin/hosts) file to define your Master/Worker nodes as well as where you want to deploy your etcd cluster